A 100-Year-Old Spa: Why You Should Visit Arkansas Hot Springs

 Hot Springs National Park today

 Tamara Gane arrived at Hot Springs on a cold afternoon.
-In the city center, on Arlington Lawn, puffs of steam rose like tiny clouds from a thermal spring flowing into a small stone pool.
-The water bubbles up from the ground at a scalding temperature of 60C, but by the time it hits the pool, it's cool enough to touch.
-In the thermal springs that the traveler visited in other parts of the country, the water smells of sulfur, but here it is not so - it is clean, transparent, odorless, drinkable.
-People travel from all over to fill bottles and jugs from the historic fountains on Bathhouse Row, which cool the water to safe drinking temperatures.
+In the city center, on Arlington Lawn, clouds of steam rose like tiny clouds from a thermal spring flowing into a small rock pool.
+The water bubbles out of the ground at a blistering 60C, but by the time it hits the pool it's cool enough to touch.
+In the thermal springs that the traveler visited in other parts of the country, the water smells of sulfur, but here it’s not like that - it’s clean, transparent, odorless, drinkable.
+People travel from far and wide to fill bottles and jugs from the historic fountains on Bathhouse Row, which cool the water to a safe drinking temperature.
 She didn't have a bottle with her, so she put her hands under the tap to take a sip.
 “It was very tasty,” Tamara stated.

 The historic hot springs look like they are frozen in time, and the buildings date back to the late 1800s.